 Members of the Prison Service Union joined us in 2013.
-This means that Community now represents more people in privatised justice and custodial services than any other trade union.
+This means that Community now represents more people in privatised justice, custodial and immigration services than any other trade union.

 Most recently, our membership has extended into office and professional sectors.
 UFS, which represents finance staff, primarily within Zurich, transferred into Community in 2017.
 One year later, members of the West Bromwich Building Society Staff Union voted to join us.

 In 2019, Community continues to welcome unions into the family, with members of the Blue Chip Staff Association (BCSA) transferring into Community.